 - Interest Earnings

-- How do I make General Ledger entries within QuickBooks?
+How do I make General Ledger entries in QuickBooks?

 Follow the steps to create entries for the general ledger report QuickBooks of undeposited funds.